Case Study · Food Discovery · iOS

 AI extracts the spot

-OCR reads text from images.
-AI identifies the restaurant name and details.
-Google Places fills in the address, ratings and photos.
+OCR reads the text from images, the AI works out the restaurant name and details, and Google Places fills in the address, ratings and photos.
+In a few seconds, raw content becomes a complete spot.

 Step 3

-The spot lands in your collection.
-Mark it as want-to-visit, rate it after you go and share collections with friends.
+The spot lands in your collection, where you can mark it as want-to-visit, rate it after you go, and share whole collections with friends.
+The loop closes from seeing food online to actually eating it.

 Multiple import methods